Skip to content

 5. Consistent Physiological Signals of Safety Support Regulation

-The autonomic nervous system continuously evaluates environmental and internal cues to determine whether a state of safety or threat is present.
+The autonomic nervous system continuously evaluates internal and external cues to determine whether a state of safety or threat is present.
 Chronic exposure to irregular schedules, disrupted sleep, overstimulation, and inconsistent nutrition can reinforce a threat oriented physiological state.

 Physiological signals associated with improved regulation include: